Fuzzy, Velvet, Soft Succulents

 Echeveria coccinea

-Echeveria coccinea pronounced [ech-eh-VER-ee-a] [kok-SIN-ee-uh] also known as Red Echeveria, Scarlet Pussy, or Conchita Escarlata, is a semi-sprawling, shrubby succulent.
-It grows up to 2 feet tall and up to 3 feet wide, with wide branched stems holding rosettes of up to 4 inches long.
-Blue-green leaves are covered in silver hairs and sometimes tinged red along the margins.
+The Echeveria coccinea (pronounced ech-eh-VER-ee-a Kok-SIN-ee-uh) is known as Red Echeveria, Scarlet Pussy, or Conchita Escarlata.
+This is a semi-sprawling, shrubby succulent.
+It grows up to 2 feet tall and up to 3 feet wide.

 From late winter into spring look for relatively large reddish-orange flowers with bright yellow stamens on up to a 1 foot tall, leafy inflorescence.
 Latin “coccineus” means deep red, referring to the red flowers.